oigwe-frx/movie-database-analysis/Resources/common_knowledge/plots_types.md

 # Types of Plots

-## Pandas Plots:
+Here's the list of various types of pandas and MATLAB plots in markdown format with details, parameters, and examples:

-Sure, here's the list of various types of pandas and MATLAB plots in markdown format with details, parameters, and examples:
+---

 ## Pandas Plots